 lights to show when guide commands are being received.
 If you're

 using an ASCOM connection to the mount, be sure the COM port

-assignments are correct.
-You can also use some of the
+driver for your equipment.
+You can use some of the

 ASCOM-supplied tools like POTH to be sure the ASCOM driver is